MicrosoftDocs/azure-docs/articles/container-apps/scale-app.md

 ### Authentication

+A KEDA scaler supports authentication through either secrets or managed identity.

+#### Using secrets

-A KEDA scaler supports using secrets in a [TriggerAuthentication](https://keda.sh/docs/latest/concepts/authentication/) that is referenced by the `authenticationRef` property.
+KEDA scalers can use secrets in a [TriggerAuthentication](https://keda.sh/docs/latest/concepts/authentication/) that is referenced by the `authenticationRef` property.
 You can map the TriggerAuthentication object to the Container Apps scale rule.

-> [!NOTE]
-> Container Apps scale rules only support secret references.
-Other authentication types such as pod identity are not supported.

 1. Find the `TriggerAuthentication` object referenced by the KEDA `ScaledObject` specification.